Intro section with dropdown nav by mouseover/mouseout event listener

 .
 I think you can remove thosetabindex

 attributes; instead, just see whether those links have a focus style.
-Be sure to look into all the other accessibility/HTML issues as well!Marked as helpful0@TobshubPosted about 2 years ago@elaineleung Thank you so much for this!
+Be sure to look into all the other accessibility/HTML issues as well!Marked as helpful0@TobshubPosted over 2 years ago@elaineleung Thank you so much for this!
 I will correct the accessibility issues and then look at your solution.

 0